Fallow Lodge

 • things to do

 Explore the walk tracks that are dotted throughout the farm, featuring a waterfall and epic sculptures built by your host, Blake.
 Make sure you keep your eyes peeled for the fallow deer and many fantastic picnic spots along the way.
-Axe throwing makes for a fun activity during the day.
-Relax in a swinging hammock or on the tree swing, or entertain yourselves with board games or a deck of cards.

 Nikau Caves is just 45 minutes away and offers a fascinating underground experience with stunning limestone formations and glowworm displays.
 Guided tours and a café are also available there.